Select Page

 Today’s program will be driving over the dunes of the Sahara desert of Erg Chebbi (the largest desert in Morocco).
 Exploring Erg Chebbi we will share a mint tea with a nomadic family in their tent and observe an interesting lifestyle.
 Next, we will visit Khamilia village where you’ll have lunch.
 After a short break, you will ride camelback heading to camp in the middle of the Sahara desert where you will enjoy the mysterious sunset over the dunes.
 In a tent, you will spend the night gazing at the endless fascinating stars in the sky.

-After waking up early and enjoying the fabulous sunrise over the dunes, we will go to explore Rissani, where the largest Souks (traditional markets) in Morocco, and the Mausoleum of Alaouite Dynasty’s founder.
-Rissani was a town where trading caravans come from different African countries to trade.
+After waking up early and enjoying the fabulous sunrise over the dunes, we will go to explore Rissani, where the largest Souks (traditional markets) in Morocco, and the Mausoleum of the Alaouite Dynasty’s founder.
+Rissani was a town where trading caravans came from different African countries to trade.
 The next place to visit is Todra Gorges (a series of limestone river canyons).
 Visitors enjoy hiking in Todgha where there are peaks over 4000m high like Jbel Mgoun ( 4068 m ).
 They’re the highest and narrowest gorges in Morocco.
 The overnight will be spent at a hotel.

 On the day number of the trip, you will leave Todra Gorges toward Dades Valley.
 On your way, you will travel through the Road of Thousand Kasbahs.
 The Dades Gorges (a series of rugged wadi gorges carved out by the Dades River) is the next place we will visit.
 On your journey to Ouarzazate, you will travel along Klaat M’Gouna.
 It is also called the Valley of Roses.
 Here, from the beautiful roses, they produce rose water, perfume, soaps, and different cosmetics products.
 The Festival Harvest of Roses is held every year in May in this area.